Joshua-Yuill/Votley_Final-Year-Project/Meetings/2022-10-18 _ Supervisor Meeting 1.md

 - Do some research within to existing solutions within the area.
 Almost get a lay of the land.
 - Create a repo on github (this repo) put test codes within it and notes made at meetings.
 - At the momment focus on exploring, researching and making connections.
+- Do all feature adding on seperate branch and then when working merge with main

 ### Meeting frequency:
 - Bi-Weekly starting on 4th november, at around 4pm - 4.30pm